 ‘Blessed to Be on the Back Line’

 However, that guilt quickly dissipated as she realized Mobile Health’s impact on the fight against COVID-19.
 “I felt very blessed to be part of the back line getting the front line staff ready and into the hospitals.”
-Every Respirator Fit Test (RFT) she completed for hospital transporters, dietary staff, housekeepers, and other essential workers further convinced Camille of her—and her staff’s—contribution, she says.
+Every Respirator Fit Test (RFT) she completed for hospital transporters, dietary staff, housekeepers, and other essential workers further convinced her of her staff’s contribution, she says.

-She credits her “fabulous” Bronx staff of 12 for helping her to adapt to the clinic’s new normal, which entails strict appointment scheduling and front-door screening of patients using Mobile Health’s COVID-19 health questionnaire.
-Daily COVID-19 updates from Mobile Health Assistant Medical Director Nicolas Rossetti helped Camille and other site managers to stay abreast of the latest Coronavirus developments, she said.
+She credits her “fabulous” Bronx staff of 12 for helping her to adapt to the clinic’s new normal.
+This entails strict appointment scheduling and front-door screening of patients using Mobile Health’s COVID-19 health questionnaire.
+Daily COVID-19 updates from Mobile Health Assistant Medical Director Nicolas Rossetti kept Camille and other site managers abreast of Coronavirus developments, she said.

 Varied Nursing Career